Skip to Content

 Anything that increases your risk of getting a disease is called a risk factor.
 Having a risk factor does not mean that you will get cancer; not having risk factors doesn't mean that you will not get cancer.
 Talk with your doctor if you think you may be at risk.
 Risk factors include the following:

-These and other symptoms may be caused by hypopharyngeal cancer.
-Other conditions may cause the same symptoms.
-Check with your doctor if you have any of the following problems:
+These and other signs and symptoms may be caused by hypopharyngeal cancer or by other conditions.
+Check with your doctor if you have any of the following:

 Tests that examine the throat and neck are used to help detect (find) and diagnose hypopharyngeal cancer.